shahd1995913/Reading-note/README.md

 # Reading Notes

-##  main page
+## My Name is Shahd Al Khatib study computer science at Yarmouk University.

-### My Name is Shahd Al Khatib study computer science at Yarmouk University.
+## description : This page contains a set of summaries in the field of programming, a group of notes and summaries in the field of programming languages ​​as it appears in html, css, javascript, react app and python ,I do these summaries on a daily basis.

 This site was built using [Shahd Pages]( https://shahd1995913.github.io/reading-note/).
 Table contane link